inovex/illuminatio/docs/developing.md

 If you want to interact with `containerd` you can use `minikube ssh` to ssh into the minikube VM and run `sudo crictl -r unix:///run/containerd/containerd.sock pods` (or other `crictl` commands).

+There is also a simple bash script that makes it easier to setup the development env: [start_containerd.sh](../local_dev/start_containerd.sh)

 ## Networking

 Installing Calico (or other [CNI network plugins](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-networking-model)) for example: